U.S., Montenegro to sign military deal, Pompeo says

-PODGORICA (Reuters) - The United States and Montenegro, which joined NATO in 2017, are finalizing their biggest bilateral arms deal, U.S. Secretary of State Mike Pompeo said on Friday.
+PODGORICA, Oct 4 (Reuters) - The United States and Montenegro, which joined NATO in 2017, are finalising their biggest bilateral arms deal, U.S. Secretary of State Mike Pompeo said on Friday.

 “The US looks forward to delivering $36 million worth of light tactical vehicles to our NATO ally once this agreement is finalised,” Pompeo said.